-5.2 Blood monitoring
+5.2 Blood monitoring for restarting clozapine

 All patients recommencing clozapine following an interruption in treatment must have a pretreatment blood test.
 This includes patients with therapy interruptions of less than a week.

-Figure 21 below shows suggested actions for restarting clozapine titration
+Figure 21 provides suggested actions for restarting clozapine.